Morzep

 You might also want to make sure the teacher knows a little extra about you, such as if you are a member of certain clubs or if you work a part-time job.
 The best time to ask a teacher if they are willing to write you a letter of recommendation is in the spring of your junior year.

-10. Research Colleges Further
+14. Research Colleges Further

 11th graders should continue their college search and attend college fairs.
 Take a look at the college courses offered by your favorite colleges, check out their college entrance exams and requirements, and assess your college readiness.
-Make a list of the colleges that best suit your interest and academic achievements.
+Make a list of the colleges that best suit your interests and academic achievements.
 Write down their programs and the scholarships available.

-11. Take Your Last PSAT/NMSQT of Your Life
+15. Take Your Last PSAT/NMSQT of Your Life

 Continue your preparation for the PSAT/NMSQT that you will take for the last time in your high school career.
 TAKE your final PSAT/NMSQT and do your best effort to qualify for one of the National Recognition Programs: Merit, Hispanic, African American, Indigenous, or Rural or Small Town Areas.

-12. Take the SAT/ACT
+16. Take the SAT/ACT

 Despite the fact that currently, SAT/ACT tests are considered optional for many of the most competitive colleges in the U.S., we believe that getting a competitive score in standardized testing is still relevant for your admission process.
 Colleges will look at your scores on the SAT/ACT to determine your skills and readiness for college academics.
 Take as many practice tests as possible to get familiar with the tests and improve time management.
 You should take the tests twice if possible – once in the fall of junior year and once in the spring.

-13. Talk to a College Admissions Coach
+17. Talk to a College Admissions Coach

-Use your junior year to discuss your options with an admissions coach.
+Use your junior year to discuss your options with a Morzep admissions coach.
 College admissions coaches can advise you on which schools might be best for you as well as give you tips to make yourself a more competitive candidate for admission.
 They can give you insights into the admissions process, discuss school courses that you should take considering your college options, recommend internship programs, and provide guidance on things like letters of recommendation, college essays, resumes, and practice exams.

 Schedule visits online and arrive on campus on time.
 Be ready to be amazed by all the new facts you will learn about your potential college home in the following 4 years of your life.

-15. Begin Admission Essays/Short Answers
+19. Begin Admission Essays/Short Answers

 The summer between 11th and 12th grade is the perfect time to begin your essays and short answers.

-College Preparation in Twelfth Grade
+How to Prepare for College in Twelfth Grade

-16. Send Off Your Applications
+22. Send Off Your Applications

 Most college applications are due in the early and late fall so you should make sure you never miss a deadline.
 You need to decide whether it is best to stick to the regular college admissions deadlines or go for early action or early decision process.
 Talk about your options with your college coach who can help you complete your college checklist in time to meet all deadlines.
 Plan your final campus tours, and repeat the SAT/ACT tests if you need to.

-17. Complete the FAFSA and CSS Profile (if needed)
+23. Complete the FAFSA and CSS Profile (if needed)

 You can begin filling out your FAFSA and CSS Profile (if applicable) as early as October 1st of your senior year.
 It’s a good idea to have your parents help you in this step as they will need to include their federal income tax returns and bank/savings information.